himedlooff/doxray/README.md

 write to a JS or JSON file which you can use to build completely client-side documentation sites that won't slow down your task runner.

+You can find a Doxray template at <https://github.com/himedlooff/doxray-template>.

 Note that this project is currently in Beta.